JacobSidhu/code-chronicles/README.md

 - Document my growth as a software developer.

 ## Repository Structure
+- `problem-statements/`: Problem descriptions in Markdown.
-- `problems/`: Problem statements organized by category.
+- `solutions/`: Solutions organized by language and topic.
-- `solutions/`: My code solutions for the problems.
+  - `python/`: Python solutions.
+  - `cpp/`: C++ solutions.
 - `notes/`: Insights, patterns, and learnings from each problem.

 ## Platforms